Arch Linux Installation (with Secure Boot)

 Table of Contents

-My preferred route for installing Arch Linux including full disk encryption (with TPM2-based automatic unlocking!) and Secure Boot support.
+My preferred route for installing Arch Linux including Secure Boot support.
 This mostly exists just in case I ever have to do a full reinstall/just because I want to fully document my installation route.

 Important: This is my own personalized installation guide for personal use.
 I do not recommend following this if you aren't me.
 Use the official installation guide instead.